ComplianceAsCode/content/docs/manual/developer/06_contributing_with_content.md

 ### Python

--   The common pattern is to dynamically add the `shared/modules` to the import path.
-The `ssgcommon` module has many useful utility functions and predefined constants.
+-   The common pattern is to dynamically add `ssg` to the import path.
+There are many useful modules with several functions and predefined constants.
 See scripts at `./build-scripts` as an example of this practice.

 -   Follow the [PEP8